petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

       X() { X{42}; } // likely error

-We can specify an initializer for a non- static data member in the class declaration.
+We can specify "in-class initializers" for a non-static data member in the class declaration.

     class A {